ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-Endpoints MAY pre-emptively use Context IDs not yet acknowledged by the peer via COMPRESSION_ACK, knowing that those HTTP Datagrams can be dropped if they are arrive/ or are processed before the corresponding COMPRESSION_ASSIGN capsule, or if the peer rejects the registration.
+Endpoints MAY pre-emptively use Context IDs not yet acknowledged by the peer via COMPRESSION_ACK, knowing that those HTTP Datagrams can be dropped if they are arrive or are processed before the corresponding COMPRESSION_ASSIGN capsule, or if the peer rejects the registration.

 ## The COMPRESSION_CLOSE capsule {#capsule-close}